UniReps/unireps.github.io/_posts/2024-11-18-patient-journey.md

 ---

 Properly mapping out Patient Journeys in an healthcare system involves the analysis of both structured and unstructured dataset.
+Longitudinal data allows for evaluating the effectiveness of treatments over time.
 In addition, this data is time-series in nature, making it difficult to apply standard clustering and prediction algorithms.
 This work explores a novel approach in mapping out Patient Journeys by combining Large Language Model (LLM) embeddings, K-Means clustering, and LLM based summarization.
 Embeddings are used to encode and project timeseries treatment regimes into a constant dimension vector, allowing K-Means to group journeys with similar patterns.
 Subsequently, an LLM summarizes the characteristics of each patient journey cluster, providing explainations on why patients are grouped together.
 For instance, identifying clusters of patients with high readmission rates can help proactively address underlying issues.
 The resulting understanding of patient experiences can inform the development of targeted interventions and improve healthcare delivery.
+Patient Journey helps in uncovering patient response variability, factors influencing variability, such as genetic markers, comorbidities, or socio-demographic factors.
+These journeys are critical in the context of clinical trials for identifying eligible patients for trials and tracking participant progress during trials.

 ---